theflyoccultist/theflyoccultist/README.md

 <h2>👋 Hi there!
 My name is Rin</h2>

-I am a fullstack developer specializing in React, Node.js, postgresql and Express.js; my main programming language is Typescript.
-I love coding because it poses everyday a new challenge, allowing me to continuously learn through making new projects.
-From making backend APIs to user-friendly interfaces, I love both sides of web development.🌱 I’m currently also getting into Machine Learning, and exploring its possibilities to enrich my apps with its features.
+I am a fullstack developer specializing in React, Node.js, postgresql and Express.js.
+I mainly use Typescript to write my applications.
+I love coding because of the constantly new exciting challenges, allowing me to continuously learn something new.
+From making backend APIs to user-friendly interfaces, I love both sides of web development.🌱 I’m currently also getting into Machine Learning, and exploring how to apply those principles.

 Want to work together or just have a conversation?
 Let's connect, and explore the possibilities!